What is the Best Audio Codec for Online Video Streaming?

 5. WMA

 Another codec on the market, albeit one that is becoming less common, is WMA—Windows Media Audio.
-This codec was developed as an alternative to MP3 but has become somewhat of a niche product.
+This audio codec for live streaming was developed as an alternative to MP3 but has become somewhat of a niche product.

 6. Opus

-The final audio codec we’ll take a look at is Opus.
+The final audio codec for live streaming we’ll take a look at is Opus.
 Opus isn’t in wide use yet, but it’s considered a next-generation codec.
-It provides higher audio quality at all bitrates compared to every other codec listed here.
-Opus also has the added advantage of being royalty-free and open source.
+It provides higher audio quality at all audio bitrates for streaming compared to every other codec listed here.
+Opus also has the added advantage of being royalty-free and open-source.

 Both iOS and Android now natively support Opus playback.
 We’ll likely see Opus getting wider use in the future.